How to add components using script in Unity

 Remove a component using script in Unity

-Unlike addcomponent, Unity does not have a remove component function.
+Unlike AddComponent, Unity does not have a remove component function.
 You can use the destroy function for this purpose.
-Be careful or you might end up destroying the whole Gameobject or the script.
+Be careful or you might end up destroying the whole game object or the script.

 using UnityEngine;